G8GYW/g8gyw.github.io/readme.md

 Check the VSWR readings using different loads and power levels.
 Again, the accuracy should be better than 5%.

-The maximum input level for accurate power readings is 12 Watts.
+The range of input levels for accurate readings is 0.5 to 10 Watts.
 The absolute maximum input level before component damage occurs is about 25 Watts.